-31. BOARD OF DIRECTORS - DISQUALIFICATION
+31.30.
+BOARD OF DIRECTORS - DISQUALIFICATION

-- 31.1 The following may not become or continue as a member of the Board of Directors: - 31.1.1 a person who has been adjudged bankrupt or whose estate has been sequestrated and (in either case) has not been discharged; - 31.1.2 a person who has made a composition or arrangement with, or granted a trust deed for their creditors and has not been discharged in respect of it; - 31.1.3 a person who within the preceding five years has been convicted in the British Isles of any offence if a sentence of imprisonment (whether suspended or not) for a period of not less than three months (without the option of a fine) was imposed on them; - 31.1.4 a person who falls within the further grounds for disqualification set out in Annex 9.
+- 31.130.1 The following may not become or continue as a member of the Board of Directors either as voting or non-voting directors including Associate Non-Executive directors: - 31.1.130.1.1 a person who has been adjudged bankrupt or whose estate has been sequestrated and (in either case) has not been discharged; - 31.1.230.1.2 a person who has made a composition or arrangement with, or granted a trust deed for their creditors and has not been discharged in respect of it; - 31.1.330.1.3 a person who within the preceding five years has been convicted in the British Isles of any offence if a sentence of imprisonment (whether suspended or not) for a period of not less than three months (without the option of a fine) was imposed on them; - 31.1.430.1.4 a person who falls within the further grounds for disqualification set out in Annex 9.

-32. BOARD OF DIRECTORS - MEETINGS
+32.31.
+BOARD OF DIRECTORS - MEETINGS

-- 32.1 Meetings of the Board of Directors shall be open to members of the public.
-Members of the public may be excluded from a meeting for special reasons. - 32.2 Before holding a meeting, the Board of Directors must send a copy of the agenda of the meeting to the Council of Governors.
+- 32.131.1 Meetings of the Board of Directors shall be open to members of the public.
+Members of the public may be excluded from a meeting for special reasons. - 32.231.2 Before holding a meeting, the Board of Directors must send a copy of the agenda of the meeting to the Council of Governors.
 As soon as practicable after holding a meeting, the Board of Directors must send a copy of the minutes of the meeting to the Council of Governors.

-33. BOARD OF DIRECTORS - STANDING ORDERS
+33.32.
+BOARD OF DIRECTORS - STANDING ORDERS

-33.1 The standing orders for the practice and procedure of the Board of Directors, as may be varied from time to time, are attached at Annex 8.
+33.132.1 The standing orders for the practice and procedure of the Board of Directors, as may be varied from time to time, are attached at Annex 8.

-34. BOARD OF DIRECTORS - CONFLICTS OF INTEREST OF DIRECTORS
+34.33.
+BOARD OF DIRECTORS - CONFLICTS OF INTEREST OF DIRECTORS